sf-red-pandas-2016/break-me/README.md

-Interested in rebasing and squashing.
+Interested in
+- rebasing
+- squashing